bgarber/Getan/README.md

 Oh!
 And, by the way, DON'T YOU EVER, EVER use TABs!
 As a friend of mine used to say, TABs are evil!
 Indenting is done with 4 SPACEs!
-The Kernel coding style establishes TABs 8 characters long to indentat code.
+The Kernel coding style establishes TABs 8 characters long to indent code.
 I'm Ok with that, but if you try to keep your code aligned in the maximum of 80 characters, the 80th column can change depending on your indenting level.
 One thing that is said in the Kernel coding style applies here also: if you need more than 3 indenting